confidential-containers/confidential-containers/CONTRIBUTING.md

     ```

 1. In your editor, read the comments at the bottom of the screen.
    Do not modify the first line, `pick 2e335ac docs: Fix typos ...`.
-Instead, revise `pick` to `squash` at the start of all following lines.
+Instead, revise `pick` to `fixup` at the start of all following lines.

     Example output:

     ```sh
-    pick 2e335ac docs: Fix typos and fold long lines squash 6d6deb0 apply review feedback changes
+    pick 2e335ac docs: Fix typos and fold long lines fixup 6d6deb0 apply review feedback changes
-    squash 23bc01d remove blank lines
+    fixup 23bc01d remove blank lines
-    squash 3a4ba3f doh - missed one
+    fixup 3a4ba3f doh - missed one
     ```

-1. Save your changes and quit the editor.
-Git puts you *back* into your
-   editor.
-You will see all the commit *messages*.

-1. At top is your first commit, which should be in the
-   [correct format](#patch-format).
-Keep your first commit and delete
-   all the following commits, as appropriate, based on
-   the review feedback.

-1. Save the file and quit the editor.
    Once this operation completes, the four
    commits will have been converted into a single new commit.
 Check this by
    running the `git log` command again:

     ```sh
     $ git log main.. --oneline --decorate=no
-    3ea3aef docs: Fix typo
+    3ea3aef docs: Fix typos and fold long lines
     ```

 1. Force push your updated local `fix-contrib-bugs` branch to `origin`
    remote:

     ```sh
-    $ git push -f origin fix-contrib-bugs
+    $ git push --force-with-lease origin fix-contrib-bugs
     ```

->**Note:** Not only does this command upload your changes to your fork, it
+> **Note:** Not only does this command upload your changes to your fork, it
->also includes the *latest upstream changes* to your fork since you ran
+> also includes the *latest upstream changes* to your fork since you ran
->`git pull --rebase upstream main` on the main branch and then merged
+> `git pull --rebase upstream main` on the main branch and then merged
->those changes into your PR branch.
+> those changes into your PR branch.
 This ensures your fork is now "up to
->date" with the upstream repository.
-The `-f` option is a "force push".
+> date" with the upstream repository.
+The `--force-with-lease` option is a "force push".
 Since
->you created a new commit using `git rebase`, you must "overwrite" the old
+> you created a new commit using `git rebase`, you must "overwrite" the old
->copy of your branch in your fork on GitHub.
+> copy of your branch in your fork on GitHub.
+Be careful with force pushes,
+> it is one of the few things that can cause you to lose previous work in git.

 Your PR is now updated on GitHub.
 To ensure team members are aware of this,
 leave a message on the PR stating something like, "Review feedback applied".